U.S. To Give Mexico $20M To Help Deport Migrants

 Ironically, Miller himself is a descendant of asylum seekers.
 His grandparents found refuge in the U.S. after escaping anti-Jewish persecution in Belarus.

-As the the Center for Investigative Reporting’s Reveal reported in June, Miller – who grew up in Santa Monica, California – was introduced to white nationalist ideas as an undergraduate at Duke University, and has since continued to cultivate and develop his white nationalist ties.
+As the Center for Investigative Reporting’s Reveal reported in June, Miller – who grew up in Santa Monica, California – was introduced to white nationalist ideas as an undergraduate at Duke University, and has since continued to cultivate and develop his white nationalist ties.

 Curbing illegal immigration on the Southern border of the United States through sending funds to Mexico has, according to CNN, been criticized by Amnesty International, which called on U.S. Congress to put an end to Trump’s plan, citing “international obligations to protect human lives.”